Updated June 18, 2021

 - If the new horse is very agile and appears to be fearful, or if the new resident is assumed to have escaped from their previous living situation, be sure to assess if your quarantine space can safely contain them.
 A frightened horse may try to jump a fence, and you might be surprised just how high a horse can jump if they feel they need to.
 Not only do you want to avoid the new resident getting loose, they could also seriously injure themselves while trying to escape.
 Any time you take in fearful individuals, it is important to find gentle ways to help them become more comfortable around their caregivers.
 They may never become horses who crave human attention (though some individuals who arrive very fearful certainly do!), but you should be able to ease their fears and hence increase their comfort, even if they choose to keep their distance from humans.

-The new horse must be housed in a strict quarantine area on your premises away from all other residents (not even nose-to-nose contact through a fence), even if you know exactly where the horse came from!
-At a minimum, new horses must be kept away from other equine residents, but could potentially spread disease to other residents as well.
+The new horse must be housed in a strict quarantine area on your premises away from all established residents (not even nose-to-nose contact through a fence), even if you know exactly where the horse came from!
+At a minimum, new horses must be kept away from other equine residents, but could potentially spread disease to other resident species as well.
 Quarantine is absolutely crucial to protect everyone from possible infectious diseases that may not be producing visible symptoms in a healthy-looking arrival; an entire herd could be easily infected, and possibly killed, by certain diseases, and some diseases can contaminate pastures and live in the soil for over a year.
 Even if the horse was previously healthy, a new environment can produce stress that might cause an illness flare-up or make them more likely to shed certain diseases.
-Reciprocally, existing residents might be carrying a disease that the new resident isn’t healthy enough to fight off yet!
+On the other hand, existing residents might be carrying a disease that the new resident isn’t healthy enough to fight off yet!

 If you’re taking in a whole herd that was living together previously, you can probably quarantine them together since it’s likely that any diseases they have will be already spread throughout the herd, and staying together may put the new residents more at ease.
 However, if the herd includes a mix of females and unneutered males who are sexually mature, you will need to take steps to prevent breeding.
 If an individual horse seems very ill or is behaving oddly, they should be isolated from the others until a veterinarian determines exactly what’s wrong.
 Monitor the herd to ensure that the current social situation is safe for everyone.
 Just because they came in together, doesn’t necessarily mean they get along well.
 If anyone appears to be getting picked on, find a way to split the group to reduce tensions while avoiding anyone having to live alone unless absolutely necessary.